nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 </details>

-Once its up an running, we can go back to our browser window on [localhost:4200](http://localhost:4200/) and we should have the User Interface looking something like this:
+Look at the browser window for [localhost:4200](http://localhost:4200/) and it should present a user interface similar to this:

 <img src="../images/ipfs-upload-service-tutorial/angular-app-3.png"/>

-Okay great.
-So lets connect these two applications up together with each others Nym Websocket Client addresses. you'll want to copy the clients address as it is displayed on the output above on the final line:
+3. To connect the two applications using their Nym Websocket Client addresses, copy the clients address :
 (`EGDHEwXhYHEiu15emXAvsvqWBtAVXazPAYYJNEbmfHsV.GmjtZwTA4jFeUniMzj3mQR5BMiEGwB1qYtbg3v9jgMho@3sMAn8JPJc9p8nENaBJGPhUEebiA7kNxP4nGhMgGaZqG`).
 Your address will be different from this one of course.

 Lets paste that address back into our User Client code , inside `index.ts` and assign the global variable `targetAddress`: